shardus/website-docs.shardus.com/pages/docs/examples/coin-app-template.md

 ### Server Interaction (Network of nodes)

-> Create your instances folder for 3 nodes and start the network
+> Create your instances folder for 3 nodes and start the network:

 ```sh
 shardus create 3
 ```

-> Stop the network
+> Stop the network:

 ```sh
 shardus stop
 ```

-> Clean the logs from the last network run
+> Clean the logs from the last network run:

 ```sh
 shardus clean
 ```

-> Restart a new network with existing configuration
+> Restart a new network with the existing configuration:

 ```sh
 shardus start